Charity no 1161250

 British Rowing's RowSafe advice

-Follow the link www.britishrowing.org/about-us/policies-guidance/rowsafe to check out British Rowing's RowSafe water safety advice, revised and re-issued every year.
+www.britishrowing.org/about-us/policies-guidance/rowsafe to check out British Rowing's RowSafe water safety advice, revised and re-issued every year.
 There is no longer a printed copy available.
 Everyone who rows (or is thinking of taking up rowing) should read this guide, starting with those sections most relevant to them.

 River Tyne Rowing Club Safety Code

-Familiarise yourself with the Code - downloadable below or at www.portoftyne.co.uk/marine-information/resources.
+Code - downloadable here or at www.portoftyne.co.uk/marine-information/resources.
 It was written in 2010 by people who row at the various clubs based at Newburn, with assistance from other water sports and river-related organisations.
-It was updated and revised by Port of Tyne in 2021 and reissued then.
+It was updated and revised by Port of Tyne and reissued by them in 2021.

 Tyne ARC - Safety Policy

-Tyne ARC - Safety Rules
+Tyne ARC - Water Safety Rules

 Launch driving